| Wheeling’s

 in their lives!
 They want to indulge their sins, and Ellen White was too

 specific in condemning those sins.
+Following this

 are skeptical statements by Cottrell, and then several pages from Walter